 Methods: 10% sample of unit record data of prescription opioids and benzodiazepines dispensed during 1st January 2013–31 December 2016 were analysed.
 Using prescription dispensing dates and days of supply in terms of defined daily dose (DDD), concurrent users were identified as those for whom the supply in DDD quantity for one medicine overlapped with the supply day of the other.
 Using direct standardization approach, and age and sex structure of overall population in Australia, the number of concurrent users in individual LGAs were adjusted.
 Multivariable and multilevel regression models were developed.

 Results: During the four years 12.41% (0.99 million) individuals were identified as concurrent users of prescription opioids and benzodiazepines.
-Significantly more women were concurrent users than men, and this is consistent for all age-groups.
-On average 175 per 100000 people were estimated to be concurrent users per year.
+Significantly more women were concurrent users than men, across all age-groups.
+On average 1.75 per 1000 people were estimated to be concurrent users per year.
 There was substantial variation in number of concurrent users across jurisdictions ranging from less than one to 126 per 1000 people (standardized with age and sex).
 Much of this variation was attributed to individual level circumstances.

 Conclusion: Concurrent use of opioid and benzodiazepine was common in Australia.
 There were considerable variations across jurisdictions in terms of number of concurrent users per 1000 people.
-Women, senior citizens or those who were living in socio-economically disadvantaged areas were dominant groups of concurrent users.
+Women, senior citizens or those living in socio-economically disadvantaged areas were dominant groups of concurrent users.
 Further research is needed to examine the precise reasons of concurrent use.

 Keywords